kiruthika-8/SNAP_YOUR_TOLL/README.md

 # SNAP YOUR TOLL
-**GPS-Based Booth-less Smart Toll Collection System with  ANPR, GNSS, and Cloud Integration**
+## **GPS-Based Booth-less Smart Toll Collection System with  ANPR, GNSS, and Cloud Integration**

 This Project implements a distance-based toll charging using GPS, the vehicle is tracked only within pre-defined geofences, ensuring fair, dynamic fares.
 And it eliminates traffic congestion and manual dependencies by replacing conventional toll booths with a booth-less, geofence-driven system.

-# Hardware and Software used
+# Hardware and Software
 - ESP32
 - NEO-6M GPS Module
 - IMU (MPU6050)